By Miguel Ordoñez Reviewed by: Carles Doménech

 • CBD and Irritable Bowel Syndrome (IBS)

-Those who have irritable bowel syndrome know how agonising its symptoms can be.
+Those who have irritable bowel syndrome know how uncomfortable its symptoms can be.
 People with this condition go through episodes of abdominal pain and cramping, diarrhoea or constipation, and bloating.
 It’s never a fun time.

 A study[8] published in 2020 sought to determine how to exploit the endocannabinoid system to benefit IBS patients.
 Here, the authors admit there is a lack of conclusive evidence on CBD’s potential interaction.
-The main points of interest are in CBD’s potential to desensitise the TRPV1 receptor (responsible for regulating inflammation and pain) and to raise anandamide levels through inhibition of FAAH.
+The main points of interest are in CBD’s potential to desensitise the TRPV1 receptor (partially responsible for regulating inflammation and pain) and to raise anandamide levels through inhibition of FAAH.

 • CBD and Leaky Gut